labode/genana_py/README.md

 # Generation analysis toolkit
 Collection of tools for the analysis of graph branching.
 Supports atm.
-Generations, Order, Strahler Order and ID assignment.
+Generations[1], Order[2], Strahler Order[3] and ID assignment.
 Build to work on GraphViz output from https://github.com/phcerdan/SGEXT

 ## How does it work?